stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 Once your STS storage location is set up on your Synapse folder, you can add files through the [Synapse](https://www.synapse.org/) website or the Synapse client of your choice.
 If you plan to upload files directly to your S3 bucket, or if you already have files in your S3 bucket, you can add representations of those files to Synapse programmatically.
 Follow the [steps to add files in your S3 bucket to Synapse]({{ site.baseurl }}{% link _articles/custom_storage_location.md %}#adding-files-in-your-s3-bucket-to-synapse).

-{% include note.html content="We recommend picking one of these methods and sticking to it and avoiding mixing methods." %}
+{% include note.html content="Synapse automatically generates folders for files uploaded through the Synapse website or clients.
+Files added directly to S3 may not match this folder structure.
+We recommend against mixing these two methods of adding files to prevent confusion in the folder structure." %}

 ## Obtaining Temporary S3 Credentials